 - Top security priorities vary among verticals.

-Some 63% of banking, insurance, and finance respondents selected preventing damage to their organizations reputation as a top priority.
-In healthcare, 59% chose protecting customer privacy as top priority.
+Some 63% of banking, insurance, and finance respondents selected preventing damage to their organization's reputation as a top priority.
+In healthcare, 59% chose to protect customer privacy as top priority.
 In construction, 57% chose health and safety as a top priority, and 50% of telecom and media respondents chose service downtime as their top concern.

 - Attack remediation is anticipated to be rapid, but incident preparedness is strained.

 Some 28% of respondents (26% in the UK) believe their organizations can remediate from a targeted attack within a day, and 41% (44% in the UK) said that they could remediate the damage within one week or less.
 Some 15% of the respondents said they did not know how long damage remediation may take.